telerik/kendo-ui-core/docs/framework/save-files/introduction.md

 ## Browser Support

-The `kendo.saveAs` will attempt to save the file using client-side API in browsers that support file creation (IE10+, Google Chrome and FireFox).
+The `kendo.saveAs` will attempt to save the file using client-side API in browsers that support file creation (IE10+, Google Chrome and Firefox).

 ### Set Server Proxy